weebi-com/weebi_server/packages/fence_service/README.md

 The upcoming use case is linking boutiques together in a Chain With permissions set manually at first.
-- Chain
-    - Boutique 1 - main boutique RW all
-    - Boutique 2 - RO articles, boutique, contacts / RW tickets
-    - Boutique 3 - RO articles, boutique, contacts / RW tickets

-making a certain type of ticket or changing prices are more granular permissions they should probably be addressed at the user level

 ### jwt refresh explained
 // client app